Gideon1436/DSA-Documentation/README.md

 ### Tools Used

-- Ms Excel for Data Cleaning (Download here)
+- Ms Excel for Data Cleaning [Download Here](https://www.microsoft.com)
      - For Data Collection
      - For Data Cleaning
+        1. Data Manioulation
+        2. Data Munching
 - SQL Server (For Querying and Analysis)
 - Power BI (For creating report)
 - Ms Power Point (for Presentation)